Already a member? log in

 Summersweet

-We like summersweet because it blooms in shady spots.
-We also love that its pink or white flowers have a wonderful fragrance.
+In shady spots, summersweet will light up when its pink or white flowers appear in mid- to late summer.
+The fluffy-looking blooms also have a wonderful fragrance.
 Add its golden fall leaf color and you have an ideal shrub.
-Note: Look for cultivars, such as 'Ruby Spice', that offer an extra-long bloom season.

-Growing Conditions: Part to full shade and moist soil
+Light: Part to full shade

 Size: To 5 feet tall